danaikorre/dsmanufacturing.github.io/index.md

 The [University of Edinburgh](https://www.ed.ac.uk) is hosting, a university-certified, _10-credit_, online course in data science for manufacturing with flexible schedule.
 The course runs in 2022 from __Month 0th - Month 0th (10 weeks)__ and is dedicated to professionals in---among others---the manufacturing sector.

 This online course teaches how to
-* Give a grounding in __programming__ with Python, version control with Git and Github and other key software practices.
-* Develop an __understanding__ of data formats, their wrangling and management, including CSV and relational databases (SQL), CAD formats and materials.
-* __Develop__ skills in the analysis and visualisation of a range of data using descriptive statistics and exploratory data analysis.
-* __Introduce__ you to the ramifications of data collection and use in a manufacturing setting
-* __Criticise__ data use and practises
-* __Introduce__ collaborative practices around data collection, analysis and presentation.
 * Set some context
   * What types of data can be found in manufacturing
   * How that data can be used on a big level